-- Western Australia and the Northern Territory also use a 'one-shot' baiting technique' where 1080 impregnated oats, proportionally mixed with untreated oats (typically one poisoned grain in 100), are laid at a specified rate.
-Bait is topped up as required using the minimum amount of bait possible. - Separate free feeding is not offered. - An extended period of at least 10 days without rainfall or heavy dew is required for maximum effectiveness. - The recommend rate of lay for one-shot baiting is: 6 kg/km for furrow or ribbon trails (2-3 trails approx. 20 metres apart) and 10-12 kg/km for broadcast or scatter trails.
+- Western Australia use a 'one-shot' baiting technique' where 1080 impregnated oats, proportionally mixed with untreated oats (typically one poisoned grain in 200), are laid in a swathe about 5 metres wide.
+The recommend rate of lay for aerial baiting with one-shot oats is 10 kg/km. - Separate free feeding is not offered. - An extended period of at least 10 days without rainfall or heavy dew is required for maximum effectiveness.